gbegerow/advent-of-code/README.md

 # advent-of-code
-Advent of Code Solutions  by Georg Begerow Language: rust 2021
+Advent of Code Solutions
+by Georg Begerow

+Language: Rust 2021